-As per the principles agreement entered between the shareholders of QVC and the Company on March 01, 2022, QAPCO (31.9% shares) and QatarEnergy (12.9% shares) will transfer its shares in QVC for nil consideration on 1st May 2026 upon expiry of existing joint venture agreement.
+As per the Principles Agreement entered between the shareholders of QVC and the Group on March 1, 2022, QAPCO (31.9% shares) and QatarEnergy (12.9% shares) will transfer its shares in QVC for nil consideration on May 1, 2026, upon expiry of existing joint venture agreement.

-As at December 31, 2022 the company has assessed the fair value of expected transfer of QatarEnergy's 12.9% shares and QAPCO's 31.9% shares in QVC, this will be recognised in the books subject to completion of legal and regulatory requirements of this agreement.
+As at December 31, 2022, the Group has assessed the fair value of the expected receipt of QatarEnergy's 12.9% shares and QAPCO's 31.9% shares in QVC and this will be recognised in the Company's books subject to completion of legal and regulatory requirements of this agreement.